 Another distinguished variety of hat at Phuktal.

 Priceless expressions!
 In the desolate land of Zanskar, I contemplate what do humans need to make them happy?
+My favourite among all the photographs.

 A bird’s eye view of Phuktal Monastery – Taken from the top tier of this vertical scrabble of buildings.